Recording, summary, and materials available from July 14 webinar.

 The need for treatment of mental illness and substance use disorders continues to grow.
 The unrelenting burden, high costs of care, unmet demand, and gaps in efficacy all create a considerable opportunity for innovation.
 A new class of pharmaceuticals —psychedelic medicines— is among the emerging therapies and business models attracting attention.
 In more tightly linking psychotherapy and psychopharmaceutical approaches, these medicines offer the potential for significant impact.
 However, beyond the demonstration of effectiveness, the adoption of such treatments and the creation of broad access will also require disruption of existing business models, exploring new approaches to drug development, and confronting the historical context regarding psychedelics and society.

-Join us for a discussion with experts who are working in this area as we explore the questions related to bringing this class of therapies to market, including:
+Experts who are working in this area joined us to explore questions related to bringing this class of therapies to market, including:

 - How will these innovations integrate into the current ecosystem – augmentation versus disruption?